Syria Post-Bashar al-Assad

 Where does the trip start from?

-The trip starts and ends in Amman (Jordan), and transfer to and from Damascus is included in the price.
+The trip starts and ends in Beirut (Lebanon), and transfer to and from Damascus is included in the price.

-The international airport in Amman is called Queen Alia International Airport (QAIA), which has plenty of connections with anywhere in the Middle East and Europe.
+The international airport in Beirut is called Beirut-Rafic Hariri International Airport (BEY), which has plenty of connections with anywhere in the Middle East and Europe.

 If coming from Europe, common stopovers include Istanbul (either Pegasus or Turkish), Frankfurt (Lufthansa), or Paris (Air France).